dominicfeliton/ChatPolls/dev/COMPILE.md

 Once you are done, you can kill the MongoDB/MySQL/PostgreSQL containers via ```takedown-dev-env.sh``` on macOS/linux, and ```takedown-dev-env.bat``` on Windows.

+# Setting up a test server for ChP

+First, take a look at `copy_wwc_macos_linux.sh` or `copy_wwc_windows.bat`.
+Adjust the paths to the correct ones on your current machine.

+Once that's done and you've ran a successfully mvn build, just run these scripts and a server on `localhost:25565` will be available to join via the classic Minecraft client.

 Let me know if you have any questions!
 _- Dominic Feliton_